Wild Game Recipes

 • ¾ cup Kentucky Kernel Seasoned Flour

 Pour all liquid ingredients into a slow cooker.
-Add bouillon cubes, salt, Creole seasoning and black pepper, stirring until dissolved.
+Add bouillon cubes, salt, Creole seasoning, and black pepper, stirring until dissolved.
 Next, add vegetables and venison.
-Set the slow cooker on low and cook for 7-8 hours or on high for 4-5 hours, until tender.
-A few minutes before serving, mix seasoned flour with ¼ cup of water until dissolved.
+Set the slow cooker on low and cook for 7-8 hours or on high for 4-5 hours until tender.
+Mix seasoned flour with ¼ cups of water until dissolved a few minutes before serving.
 Pour into stew and cook until desired thickness results.
-Feeds four average people, or two hungry deer hunters.
+Feeds four average people or two hungry deer hunters.

 Tim Farmer's Quick Venison Stroganoff